Continue the ETF journey with BetaShares’ 21 steps

 SRI is also known as sustainable investing, ethical investing, community investing, and green investing.
 SRI also encompasses impact investing, whereby making a positive social impact is the focus.

 What are the benefits of investing in ethical ETFs?

-Ethical investing and the use of ethical ETFs benefits investors, it can enable people to facilitate change in the world and express their personal morals and values through their investment decisions.
+Ethical investing and the use of ethical ETFs benefits investors, as it can enable people to facilitate change in the world and express their personal morals and values through their investment decisions.

-A further benefit to investing in companies with a stronger ESG focus, is that these businesses may be less vulnerable to problems such as consumer boycotts, PR disasters or controversies (such as the Deepwater Horizon incident in April 2010), which may greatly cost shareholders.
+A further benefit to investing in companies with a strong ESG focus, is that these businesses may be less vulnerable to problems such as consumer boycotts, PR disasters or controversies (such as the Deepwater Horizon incident in April 2010), which may greatly cost shareholders.

-For investors looking to invest in ethical shares, ETFs also enable instant diversification for portfolios, offering exposure to several companies that have been thoroughly screened for ESG in one trade, eliminating the need for an investor to hand-pick and invest in multiple ethical stocks separately.
+For investors looking to invest in ethical shares, ETFs also enable instant diversification for portfolios, offering exposure to several companies that have been screened for ESG in one trade, eliminating the need for an investor to hand-pick and invest in multiple ethical stocks separately.

 How can I invest ethically in Australia?

-BetaShares’ ethical ETFs combine both a fossil fuel-related screen with a broad set of ESG criteria, offering investors a true-to-label, sustainable and ethical investment option.
+BetaShares’ ethical ETFs combine a fossil fuel-related screen with a broad set of ESG criteria, offering investors a true-to-label, sustainable and ethical investment option.
 Our ethical ETF range applies some of the industry’s most stringent ESG screens.

 The screening process for each ETF applies the applicable fossil fuel-related screen, then additional screens to remove those companies or bond issuers with significant engagement in harmful activities and industries, whether that concerns people or the planet.
 Examples include armaments, gambling, animal cruelty, alcohol, and junk foods.